EcoDynIZW/Struebig_2024_BIOCON/README.md

 <br>

 ### 2) threshold maps and nodes per species
 In the previous work (Struebig et al. 15 CurrBiol), binary (0 and 1 values only) threshold maps were calculated for each species, time slice and each of the 4 climatic projections.
 The four threshold maps for each species and time slice are loaded, and a single majority consensus threshold map created for each species and time slice, i.e. when the sum of the 4 projections was >2, we kept it as suitable area.
-This area was intersected with the layer of protected areas (PA) to select important PA nodes per species and time slice.
+This area was intersected with the layer of protected areas (PA) to select important PAs per species and time slice.

 <br>

 ### 3) circuitscape
 The script creates all folders for the output, the circuitscape initialisation (ini) file and calls the circuitscape.exe.
 We provide the code also for the new Julia-language version.
 Circuitscape was run for all species and all nodes per time slice and layers stored.
+The HSI maps were used as conductance layers, and the PAs as nodes.

 <br>

 ### 4) least cost path
 Nodes per species and time slice are loaded, and per node a centroid was calculated.
 If nodes had complex shapes and the centroid laid outside the node, we shifted the centroid back into the node at the closest distance.
-The raster values for the nodes were set to the maximum of the circuitscape conductance layer, so that protected areas are never avoided (highest conductance).
-This conductance layer was reverted into a resistance layer (transition layer in package `gdistance`) in the least cost path (LCP) analysis.
+The raster values for the nodes were set to the maximum of the circuitscape current flow layer, so that protected areas are never avoided (least cost).
+This updated current flow layer was reverted into a resistance layer (transition layer in package `gdistance`) in the least cost path (LCP) analysis.
 Resulting lines were clipped with the nodes to only further analyse lines outside of PAs.

 <br>